nicohlr/ipychart/docs/docs/user_guide/configuration.md

         'labelColor': str # The colors to render for the tooltip item | Default: '' 'labelTextColor': str # The colors for the text of the label for
                               # the tooltip item | Default: ''
+        'labelPointStyle': str # Returns the point style to use instead of color
+                               # boxes if usePointStyle is true | Default: ''
         'afterLabel': str # Text to render after an individual label | Default: '' 'afterBody': str # Text to render after the body section | Default: '' 'beforeFooter': str # Text to render before the footer section | Default: ''